Cerberos4238/MatrixTroll/README.md

 Now the mouse and the keyboard are unusable and you're stuck with a matrix screensaver.
 You have to restart you're computer to get back to normal.

-This tool is perfect to troll your friends or your colleagues but be careful that all work is saved ^^.
+This tool is perfect to troll your friends and your colleagues but be careful that all work is saved ^^.